alexlibe/RetrosScalper/README.md

 # RetrosScalper
-Just a personal scalping bot that notifies you of stock for the RTX 3000s series and RX 6000s series
+Just a personal scalping bot that notifies you of stock from Newegg and Bestbuy.
+Just set your filters up on the sites and input the link to a file.

 # Dependencies
 Requires AngleSharp